 Tremor is the medical term for involuntary and not controllable shaking and the most common movement disorder in the world.
-The word “tremor” is Latin of origin; the Latin word “tremere” means “shaking”.
+The word “tremor” is Latin of origin; the word “tremere” means “shaking”.
 A tremor develops when counteractive muscle groups contract involuntarily.

-Every human has a so-called „Physiological Tremor“.
-The Physiological Tremor is a shaking that is not or just barely visible to the human eye.
-The shaking can increase for a short time (e.g. due to nervousness) but is not pathological.
+Every human has a so-called physiologic tremor.
+The physiologic tremor is a shaking that is not or just barely visible to the human eye.

-Tremor can also be a symptom of different diseases.
-A very well known disease where tremor can manifest as a symptom, and that people often immediately connect to shaking, is the Parkinson’s Disease.
-If the tremor occurs isolated and no other disease is the cause of the tremor, medical experts call it essential tremor.
+Increased tremor is a symptom of different diseases.
+A very well-known disease, where tremor can manifest as a symptom, and that people often immediately connect to shaking, is the Parkinson’s disease.
+If the tremor occurs isolated and no other disease is the cause of the shaking, medical experts call it essential tremor.
 The essential tremor is much more widespread than the Parkinson’s Disease.

-These pathologic tremor types are not comparable with the physiological tremor – a pathological tremor has more force, is visible and present permanently.
+Pathologic tremor types are often not comparable anymore with the normal physiologic tremor – a pathologic tremor has more force, is visible and present permanently.
 Such a distinctive tremor can impose a restriction in everyday life of the patients.
-Normal activities like drinking, eating or writing can be very challenging with shaking hands.
+Many daily activities like drinking, eating, writing or using a computer can be very challenging with shaking hands.

 The tremor amplitude shows how severe a tremor has manifested.
 The amplitude is also divided into three groups: coarse, medium and fine.
-It can give a hint how a medication or alternative therapy method influences the tremor.
-If the force of shaking is getting lower, the therapy or medication affects the tremor positively; if it stays the same or increases, another therapeutic approach has to be considered.
+It can give a hint about how a medication or therapy method influences the tremor.
+If the force of shaking is decreasing, the therapy or medication affects the tremor positively; if it stays the same or increases, another therapeutic approach has to be considered.

 Read more about tremor parameters and the measurement parameters of the Tremipen®